ortus-boxlang/boxlang-docs/language/queries.md

 ## Displaying Results

-The query object can be iterated on like a normal collection through a `for, cfloop or cfoutput` , `each()` constructs.
+The query object can be iterated on like a normal collection through a `for, bx:loop or bx:output` , `each()` constructs.

 {% embed url="https://cfdocs.org/cfoutput" %}